Activate your Google Fi service

 - Send a text.

-Keep in mind that if you just transferred your number to Project Fi, there might be a delay of up to 24 hours before you can send or receive text messages.
+Keep in mind that if you just transferred your number to Google Fi, there might be a delay of up to 24 hours before you can send or receive text messages.

-There are a few features that will work automatically behind the scenes to improve your Project Fi experience.
+There are a few features that will work automatically behind the scenes to improve your Google Fi experience.

 - Calls over Wi-Fi: Wi-Fi calling expands your coverage in places where the cellular network isn’t as strong.
-Just make sure you're connected to Wi-Fi, and make a call like you normally would using the phone dialer.
-You'll see this icon when it's in action.
+You'll see Wireless when it's in action.
+Learn how to make Wi-Fi calls.

-- Alerts for data usage: You'll get alerts from Project Fi when you close to or hit your monthly data budget.
+- Alerts for data usage: You'll get alerts from Google Fi when you close to or hit your monthly data budget.

-You can also learn some Project Fi tips & tricks.
+You can also learn some Google Fi tips & tricks.